1 Groundwork

 Benefits Of Sand Infill

-#5 Choosing the Right Grass
+#5 Choosing the Wrong Grass

-The only way to decide which grass will look perfect is to lay each sample on your current lawn, stand back even look out the bedroom window to see which blends into the real grass.
-What you might be surprised to find is that the grass you dismissed as too bright or too dark might just be the perfect match.
-View our range of premium artificial grass products
+One way to aid your decision is to lay each sample on your current lawn, stand back (and even look out the bedroom window), to see which blends into the real grass best.
+What you might be surprised to find is that the grass you dismissed as too bright or too dark is actually a perfect match!

 Get a Free Site Inspection